eslavidaloca/pruebas-tecnicas/pruebas/01-reading-list/eslavidaloca/README.md

 # Svelte Library

 Web page made with svelte to participate in the first challenge midudev proposed inside his page [`pruebas-tecnicas`](https://pruebastecnicas.com/).
-Due to my work I couldn't finished in time to participate but still I wanted to try svelte and create something with it
+Due to my work I couldn't finished in time to participate but still I wanted to try svelte and create something with it.

+This project is a SPA so there's only one page where you can see everything this project does.
+Hope you like it!

 ## Developing